-States/territories that did not report to HRSA a new ADAP waiting list or use the ADAP ERF to prevent, reduce, or eliminate an ADAP waiting list between January 2011 and July 2018, or that do not have a projected increase in treatment needs aligned with ending the HIV epidemic or other unanticipated increases in the number of the clients in the program who are newly diagnosed or re-engaged in care, are not eligible to apply.
+States/territories that did not: 1. report a new ADAP waiting list to HRSA, or 2. use the ADAP ERF to prevent, reduce, or eliminate an ADAP waiting list between January 2011 and July 2020, or 3. that do not have a projected increase in treatment needs aligned with ending the HIV epidemic, or other unanticipated increases in the number of clients in the program due to new diagnosis, re-engagement in care, client loss of income, and/or client loss of health care coverage, are not eligible to apply.